ucsd-cse110-fa23/cse-110-project-team-16/README.md

 Please remember to put quotes `"` around that path.

+Also, go to the **Extensions** menu and download **Extension Pack for Java** (by Microsoft).
+This contain a lot of useful functions for running Java on VSCode.

 ## Step 4: Running the code

 You should be all set right now.

+First, click on `server.java` and run it (using the play button on top right).

-Go to the **Run and Debug** menu, change the running option to `RecipeApp Main`, and click the green arrow to run the Recipe App.
+After it is running, go to the **Run and Debug** menu, change the running option to `RecipeApp Main`, and click the green arrow to run the Recipe App.

+(If you don't run the server prior, then you would get an error)